stfc/terraform-openstack/README.md

 source anaconda3/bin/activate
 conda init
 ```

-(may need to close the ssh session and log in again)
+May need to close the ssh session and log in again

-## 5. Conda env setup
+### Conda env setup

 To create a conda environment that can sustain development of this repository you can run the following command, whilst in the repository: